Atria Senior Living Costs and Review

 Resident activities

-Atria's Engage Life program includes a full calendar of opportunities and events seven days per week.
-Residents fill out a Resident Discovery Survey to help Atria understand what their residents actually enjoy doing.
+Atria’s Engage Life program includes a full calendar of opportunities and events seven days per week.
+Residents fill out a Resident Discovery Survey to help Atria understand what their residents enjoy doing.
 The activity director takes that information into account when creating the calendar of events, which is why events at one Atria location will differ from those at another.
 Atria also empowers residents to create, develop, and lead their own events, clubs, and activities.

 Some example activities include restaurant outings, tai chi, exercise classes, dance classes, bible studies, happy hours, game nights, book clubs, bingo, shopping trips, lifelong learning events, and community service projects.
+Adults 65 years and older need aerobic, muscle-strengthening, and balance activities every week.4

 Resident apartment and living units